Introduction

 Conclusion

 So, does polyester make you sweat more than other fabrics?
-Yes, especially when it is made from cheap tightly-woven polyester.
-These types of polyesters lack breathability and heat-trapping fabric often increase perspiration.
+Yes, especially when it is made from cheap, tightly woven polyester.
+These types of polyesters lack breathability and heat-trapping fabric, which often increases perspiration.

 Different kinds of polyesters serve different purposes.
-Blends made for specific activities such as attention athletic apparel with added moisture wicking features minimizes excessive sweating and discomfort while wearing polyester clothing .
+Blends made for specific activities, such as attention to athletic apparel with added moisture-wicking features, minimise excessive sweating and discomfort while wearing polyester clothing.
 The essential piece is using a specific type of polyester suited for your activity or surroundings.